nplab/ETSI-SCTP-Conformance-Testsuite/sctp-fh-tests/README.md

 1. Linux sends HEARTBEATs.
 Use SCTP_PEER_ADDR_PARAMS socket option to disable them once it is implemented.
 This is tracked in [issue 27](https://github.com/nplab/packetdrill/issues/27).
 2. packetdrill currenly doesn't support the injection of OOTB packets.
 A workaround is used, the issue is tracked in [issue 24](https://github.com/nplab/packetdrill/issues/24).
-3. It is assumed that the intention of the test case is to verify that ABORT chunks are not sent in repsonse to OOTB ABORT chunks.
+3. It is assumed that the intention of the test case is to verify that ABORT chunks are not sent in response to OOTB ABORT chunks.
-4. It is assumed that the intention of the test case is to verify that ABORT chunks are not sent in repsonse to OOTB SHUTDOWN-COMPLETE chunks.
+4. It is assumed that the intention of the test case is to verify that ABORT chunks are not sent in response to OOTB SHUTDOWN-COMPLETE chunks.
 5. packetdrill doesn't support the specification of source addresses on a per packet base, which must also be non-uni-cast.
 This is tracked in [issue 26](https://github.com/nplab/packetdrill/issues/26).